hidarikani/comprehensive-react-template/philosophy.md

 Large React applications have multiple views.
 A routing mechanism is required to swtich between them.
 The most popular routing library for React was chosen, that is [react-router](https://reactrouter.com/en/main).

+## TODO: Internationalization and Localization

+The web was designed to be global.
+Successful apps often have users from many cultures.
+It makes sense to enable support for multiple locales and languages.

 ## Graphical User Interface